-Do respondents agree with the methodology utilized by the IRC in reviewing DOMLEC's 5year capital investment plan for the period 2025 - 2027 that allows the investment plan to be aligned with its implementation capabilities, ranging from EC\$12 million to ED\$18 million or an average of EC\$15 million per annum?
-If not, can respondents recommend other options that could be employed to further assess DOMLEC's capital investment plan?
+Do respondents agree with the methodology utilized by the IRC in reviewing DOMLEC's 5-Year Capital Investment Plan for the period 2025 - 2027 that allows the investment plan to be aligned with its implementation capabilities, ranging from EC\$12 million to ED\$18 million or an average of EC\$15 million per annum?
+If not, can respondents recommend other options that could be employed to further assess DOMLEC's Capital Investment Plan?

-This question seeks to evaluate whether stakeholders are of the view that the approach to factor the utility's implementation capability to undertake capital investment is justifiable and is in sync with established best practices for review of DOMLEC's capital investment plan.
+This question sought to evaluate whether stakeholders were of the view that the approach to factor the utility's implementation capability to undertake capital investment was justifiable and in-sync with established best practices for review of DOMLEC's Capital Investment Plan.